NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Additional experimental results

-In each example of 1D interpolation task extracted from NeSymReS test set, the blue curve represents the ground-truth function while the red curves represent the interpolation functions reported by NIERT and the existing approaches.
+In each following example of 1D interpolation task extracted from Mathit test set, the blue curve represents the ground-truth function while the red curves represent the interpolation functions reported by NIERT and the existing approaches.